 How have professional skills & requirements for ethnographers and other human-centered researchers changed over the last 10 years—and where are they headed?
 How can you evaluate the confusing terrain of position titles and descriptions, as well as assess the organizations offering them?
 Post your questions, insights & ideas!

-This week, 1–4 December, join the EPx Forum for a free, online discussion with Martha, Tracey, Gary & Abbas.
+EPIC people gathered for an online discussion with Martha, Tracey, Gary & Abbas.
+Here are the introductions.

 Martha Cotton, Partner, gravitytank

 Back in the mid-90s when I was at eLab, researchers went through a brief period where our business cards said “Understander.”
 As a word, it fit to describe what I did for a living.
 But as a job title to communicate my role to others outside of my small ethnographer community, it was very hard to, well, understand.
 I have a memory of handing my business card to the store manager of a Boston area sporting goods store where I was to spend the day observing people shopping for backpacks.
 He took one looks at my card and said “Undastanda??!”

 Fast forward a couple of decades and today I call myself a researcher on a team of researchers.
 But here’s the nuance: We are an innovation consultancy.
 To me, this suggests a lot about the kind of researchers we are, but to someone outside of our tiny little industry it means little.

 The problem with job titles today is that they can’t adequately do the job of describing all the value one fills, or is expected to fill.
 I imagine this is the case with any industry, but for those of us in the EPIC community it is compounded by the fact that “research” can mean so many varied things in the job market.